-##Summer, which kicks off in June and ends in September, serves up 90-some days to enjoy that drink that is the epitome of Summer, a refreshing cup of Pimm’s.
+##Summer, which ends in September, is a time to enjoy that drink that is the epitome of verano, a refreshing cup of Pimm’s.

 In case you can’t get your hands on it, as the liqueur itself is not so readily available here in Spain, we trace its origins back to the 1840s and an oyster bar in the city of London, where we follow in the footsteps of its inventor, James Tee Pimm, and do a little mixing of our own.